Norecipes - Elevating Everyday Meals

 Variations

-Wakame salad is a variation of seaweed salad made with wakame seaweed.
+Wakame seaweed salad is a variation made with wakame seaweed.
 It's often dressed with Ponzu but can also be combined with cucumbers to make Sunomono.
 To make a spicy seaweed salad, try adding some Chili Oil or your favorite Asian chili paste such as sriracha, sambal oelek, or gochujang.
 For something totally different, yet equally delicious, head over to my Secret Stash of original recipes for a Watermelon Radish & Wakame Salad.

 Serve it With

-There are obvious choices like California Rolls, Tempura Shrimp Rolls, or Spicy Tuna Rolls, but the salad's light and tangy flavors also contrast richer dishes like Mushroom Tempura, Miso Salmon, or Teriyaki Steak.
+There are obvious choices like California Rolls, Tempura Shrimp Rolls, or Spicy Tuna Rolls, but the salad's light and tangy flavors also contrast richer dishes like Mushroom Tempura, Miso Salmon, Salmon Sashimi Donburi, or Teriyaki Steak.
 Whatever you choose, don't forget to make a bowl of miso soup to round out your meal!

 Other Japanese Salad Recipes